Satish-Kumar-Dev/dsa-practice-java/daily-log.md

     05/12/2025:
         1: Leetcode - 74 : Searching in a 2D Sorted Matrix: Medium
     06/12/2025:
-        1: Leetcode - 74_2: It is the second solution for the leetcode 74th problem which is Search in Sorted Matrix
+        1: Leetcode - 74_2: It is the second solution for the leetcode 74th problem which is Search in Sorted Matrix 07/12/2025:
+        1: Leetcode - 1352: Count Negative Numbers in a Sorted Matrix - Easy